vlOd2/DebianAndroidChroot/INSTRUCTIONS_GUI.md

 # Hardware acceleration
 The `x11.sh` script uses the compatible ANGLE-based virgl server by default<br>
-If your device has Vulkan and has sane drivers (it's up to faith), you can try swapping it out for regular virgl and zink or ANGLE with Vulkan
+If your device has Vulkan and has sane drivers (it's up to faith), you can try swapping it out for regular virgl and ZINK or ANGLE-based with Vulkan

 ## Renderers
 - llvmpipe: software rendering by Mesa (slow, best compatibility) **(default)**